 What many financial advisors and most parents don’t know, however, is that the loopholes in current regulations have allowed some parents to get off the hook on paying back their Parent Plus Loans altogether.

-Though the multiple loopholes associated with a Parent Plus Loan just isn’t good public policy, that didn’t stop our lawmakers from including provisions that allow certain borrowers to only pay back a small part and, in some cases, never make a single payment on the borrowed amount.
+Though the multiple loopholes associated with a Parent Plus Loan just isn’t a good public policy, that didn’t stop the lawmakers in DC from including provisions that allow certain borrowers to only pay back a small part and, in some cases, never make a single payment on the borrowed amount.